The average lifespan of a well water pump is about 8 to 10 years.

 Well Pump Capacity

-Each pump is designed to work within a certain threshold of water flow rate.
+Each well pump is designed to work within a certain threshold of water flow rate.
 If you are asking your pump to handle more than it is designed for, it will struggle and eventually fail.

 Make sure you understand how many gallons per minute you are using at the peak time of day.
 If your pump is showing signs of problems, then check the manual to see what the GPM is and what you are currently asking it to do.